How Many Days in Cinque Terre? What You Need to Know

 As mentioned previously, the five towns are very small, they are perched on hills, and are crowded with people.
 Furthermore, being a touristy destination, you will mainly find souvenir shops and little to no nightlife.
 In other words, you won’t have access to an authentic Italian experience.

 By staying in either La Spezia or Levanto, you will be able to enjoy the best of both worlds.
-You will easily access the 5 towns and all their beauty, as well as the more authentic Ligurian cities.
+You can easily access all 5 towns and their beauty, as well as the more authentic Ligurian cities.

 La Spezia